sezanzeb/input-remapper/readme/installation.md

 sudo apt install -f ./dist/input-remapper-2.0.0.deb
 ```

-Use this method if you rather use a `.deb` file.
-Download it from the
+Use this method if you prefer to use a `.deb` file:

+- Download it from the
 [release page](https://github.com/sezanzeb/input-remapper/releases) and
-manually install it.
-Please be aware that this version may not have the
-latest bug fixes.
+- manually install it.

+Please be aware that this version may not have the latest bug fixes.

 Finally, input-remapper is also available on [Debian](https://tracker.debian.org/pkg/input-remapper)
 and [Ubuntu](https://packages.ubuntu.com/jammy/input-remapper)